 This is a double-edged sword for me.
 The grocery stores run out of the products I use and parking can be difficult.
 I have friends who want to visit and many of the condos are already rented out for the season.
 It appears that this year is already busier than the last.

 But for all the small inconveniences that a resident deals with, I can’t help but get excited.
 Everywhere you look people are smiling and discussing the excursions they have booked.
 “Have you seen the monkeys?”
 I overhear one tourist say.
 “Did you book the estuary tour?” another says to his wife.
 It’s fun to see people visiting Costa Rica and doing more than just lying on the beach.
 They are thrilled by all the wonderful things this country has to offer.
 Hammocks and palm trees are great, but flying through the air on a zip-line or watching baby monkeys jump from branch to branch is exhilarating.

 Their enthusiasm makes me consider what I should be doing today.
 This morning I break out the boogie boards and grab my sunblock.
 Suntan lotion is particularly expensive here so I make sure not to waste a drop.
-I too want to be part of the fun but without the scorching sunburn I will surely get if I don’t lather up.
+I too want to be part of the fun but without the scorching sunburn, I will surely get if I don’t slather up.

 One of my favorite spots to boogie board is Sugar Beach.
 The waves are not as big as they are over at Playa Negra, but the calmer surf usually makes for a steady ride.
 I came to this spot eight years ago and thought it was one of the most heavenly places on earth.
 I still feel this way.
 There is an intimate feeling here; the cove stretches out like arms on either side making you feel as if you are in the middle of an embrace.
 I often sit here and watch the boats in the distance, or manta rays leaping out of the water.
 During specific times of the year, you can even see whales breaching the surface.